RuiZh07/MyWork/README.md

 - Redesign database schemas
 - Apply redeisgned shemas to database
 - ~Add user verifyChecker to check if redirect the user~
+- Ability to create new profile pages with links
 - Personal page within links
 - Assign TagID to NFC tag
 - Function to link TagID to user's page